 The International Film Award "East – West.
-Golden Arch" is a prize for film achievements and is given to the best films produced in the countries of Eastern Europe and Western Asia.
-The Award Ceremony will be held at "Et Cetera" theatre in Moscow, on April 14, 2019.
+Golden Arch" announces acceptance of applications and invites to participate the authors of films produced in the countries of Eastern Europe and Western Asia.
+The awarding ceremony will be held in October, 2021.
+Applications are accepted from March 1 to June 1, 2021.

 AT THE JUNCTION OF TRADITIONS AND CULTURES

 Eurasia — the largest continent on the planet — is the cradle of ancient civilizations and cultures.
 To this time, they continue to evolve intensively.

 Hence, the focal point of our interest is that area as a whole.
 An entity, which always has and still exists geographically and historically in the gap between Europe and Asia.
 That expanse where the multinational cinema of the former Soviet Union was formed, as well as the brilliant cinemas of Eastern Europe and Western Asia.

 Even now, in the new political environment, this area retains features of its historical mentality and that explosive energy which is born at the junction of traditions and cultures.
 It is the genesis of amazing artistic achievements and discoveries.